prototypefund/Digital_Bargeld-docs/core/api-common.rst

 Hash codes
 ^^^^^^^^^^
-Hashcodes are strings representing base32 encoding of the respective hashed data.
+Hash codes are strings representing base32 encoding of the respective hashed data.
 See `base32`_.

 .. ts:def:: HashCode

+  // 64-byte hash code
   type HashCode = string;

+.. ts:def:: ShortHashCode

+  // 32-byte hash code
+  type HashCode = string;

+Safe Integers
+^^^^^^^^^^^^^

+For easier browser-side processing, we restrict some integers to the range that is safely representable in JavaScript.

+.. ts:def:: SafeUint64

+  // Subset of numbers:  Integers in the
+  // inclusive range 0 ..
+(2^53 - 1)
+  type SafeUint64 = number;

 Large numbers
 ^^^^^^^^^^^^^